vseventer/markmyjourney/content/blog/20170223-one-week-in-albania-the-north.md

 {{< photo "IMG_7869.JPG" >}}

 ## Arbëri
 From Shkodër, we drove roughly 90 minutes south towards the small town of Rrëshen.
-As we were tired from the bus ride the same morning, we were happy to hear what was in stock for us: a winetasting at the local Kantina Arbëri.
+As we were tired from the bus ride the same morning, we were happy to hear what was in stock for us: a winetasting at the renowned [Kantina Arbëri](http://www.kantina-arberi.com/).

 {{< photo "IMG_7926.JPG" >}}

-The winery is normally not accessible to tourists, but luckily our hosts knew the owner, and he was more than happy to show us around.
-We started by admiring the certifications and photos of celebrities who visited the winery in prior years.
-We learned that most of the wine is exported, mainly to the United States, and only a small number of bottles remains for consumption in Albania.
+Kantina Arbëri is one of the most prestigious wineries in Albania.
+The winery has expanded quite a bit since its humble beginnings, gaining an audience with the American market.
+It has been featured in Wine & Spirits Magazine, and named by Wine Spectator as an award winning alternative red.

+Entering the charming old part of the winery you can’t help but notice the wall of fame, filled with pictures of numerous local and foreign public figures visiting the winery.

 {{< photo "IMG_7893.JPG" >}}

-We enjoyed a variety of wines, including the 2006 Arbëri Kallmet, which was quite delicious.
-Apart from reds, the winery also produces a small amount of sparkling wine.
+Although Kantina Arbëri is available in many of the grand hotels, such as the Sheraton Tirana.
+If you are a wine enthusiast, it is possible to contact the winery for a personalized tour.

+We started our tour in the newest part of the winery, where the crushing and pressing, fermentation, and clarification process occurs.
+Of course, being part of the Balkans, there also was a small section dedicated to the production of raki: a type of grape brandy.
+We then returned to the old part of the winery, continuing through to the beautiful cellar, where the wine goes through the process of aging.

+{{< photo "IMG_7904.JPG" >}}

+After exploring the cellar and learning about the wine process, it was time for the best part: the tasting.
+The main native grape variety is Kallmet.
+The inviting tasting room awaited us with a 2012 Arbëri Kallmet (red), 2013 Arbëri Kallmet (red), 2015 Shesh I Bardhe (white), sparkling wine, and of course a shot of raki.
+In addition to this, our gracious host also treated us to an exclusive 2006 Reserve Kallmet.
+Being huge fans of red wines, we were immediately in love with the 2012 Kallmet and in for a lip-smacking surprise with the 2006 Kallmet.
+The reds have a dark ruby red color with plenty of body and a fruity, smooth long finish.

 {{< photo "IMG_7908.JPG" >}}

-The final part of our visit brought us to the actual vineyards of the winery, only about ten minutes out.
-After a quick tour, it was time to head on.
-We would stay the night in the countries’ capital, Tirana, before continuing exploring other parts of the country.
-Our week in Albania only just started.
+The final part of our visit brought us to the actual vineyards of the winery, which was about a ten-minute car ride away.
+Here we learned more about the regions’ history and the harvesting process.
+We finished our tour with a picturesque view of the vineyards perched on a hill.
+We started to head back towards the capital Tirana, where we would spend our first night before continuing to explore other parts of the country.

 {{< photo "IMG_7931.JPG" >}}